 This policy will apply to all properties/communal areas that are owned and managed by Broadland Housing Association.
-Properties that are owned by
+Properties that are owned by Broadland but managed by another organisation, will be subject to those organisations own policies and procedures.

-- 4 ĺ Policy Name: Anti Social Behaviour Policy No. FRO-03 Revised by: Stephen Codling Latest Revision: 1 September 2024 Verified by:
+Policy Name: Anti Social Behaviour Policy No. FRO-03 Revised by: Stephen Codling Latest Revision: 1 September 2024 Verified by: